HomeLatest NewsIndustryChina talks tough with tech companies, launches ‘app cleanup’ campaign

 Tightening the noose around home-grown giants, China’s industry ministry has launched a six-month campaign to clean up what it says are serious problems with internet apps violating consumer rights, cybersecurity and “disturbing market order.”

-Beijing in recent times is seen acting tough on its sector after years of runaway growth, as experts believe that the Communist regime is feeling threatened over the companies’ growing influence as well as the security of troves of sensitive consumer data.
+Beijing in recent times is seen acting tough on its tech sector after years of runaway growth, as experts believe that the Communist regime is feeling threatened over the companies’ growing influence as well as the security of troves of sensitive consumer data.

 Advertisement